Kwon-sang/sns_prorject/README.md

 2. **How to implement tag searching system?**
     - The models relations like,  `User` 1---N `Post` M---N `tags`.
-    - I add function to `User` model to collecting all one users tags.
+    - I add function to `User` model to collect all one users tags.

  // In User model
 ```